 Leading to an improvement in the learning outcomes for all disadvantaged/vulnerable pupils across school and representation in ALL aspects of school and community life, including school leadership groups and enrichment activities.

 Barriers to future attainment

+- Resilience

-- Resilience - Motivation to exceed expectations.
+- Motivation

+- Effective parental support.

 Success Criteria linked directly to identified barriers to learning: